P-VS/AutoSPM12_processing/README.md

 Prior to using this script to process your data:

-Convert the DICOM files into nifti using dcm2niix in MROCroGL For the anatomical scans, set 'Crop 3D Images' on
+Convert the DICOM files into nifti using dcm2niix (e.g. manual in MROCroGL or by using 'convert_dcm2niix.py') For the anatomical scans, set 'Crop 3D Images' on

-In SPM, set the origin and orientation of all scans according to the anterior-posterior comissura
+Optional but advisable, in SPM, set the origin and orientation of all scans according to the anterior-posterior comissura.
+It is best not to apply the transformation to the 4D data (it will nly be applied on the first dynamic), but to save the parameters in a .mat-file.
+The script will use the saved transformation for all dynamics.

 Organise the data in BIDS format
     - datpath